Best and Cheapest Home Insurance Companies in Mississippi (2026)

 For example, Allstate offers flood insurance, which could be important if you live near the Gulf Coast or Mississippi River.
 It also offers coverage for short-term rentals and Airbnbs.
 Not all companies have these coverage add-ons available.

 Shop for quotes from multiple companies.
-There's a difference of between the most and least expensive companies in Mississippi.
-In addition, quotes can differ by nearly $5,000 per year depending on where in the state you live.
+The most expensive company in Mississippi, Nationwide, costs twice as much as the least expensive company, State Farm.
+In addition, average quotes can differ by $4,600 per year depending on where in the state you live.

 Companies also factor in your home's building materials and your insurance history.
 For those reasons, the cheapest company for you may be different than for your neighbors, family or friends.